 Title Insurance – Since the lender is using the home as collateral for the mortgage transaction, they need to be certain that the title of the property is clear of any liens.
 A title search will ensure that the homes are free and clear after which title insurance is placed on the home.

 Title Search – is for the purpose of revealing existing liens, history of the property, easements and any other details pertinent to the property.

 Translator – in Mexico, an expert that is authorized by the Council of Federal Judiciary and those authorized by the corresponding councils of each of the states of the Federation and the Federal District.
-Certified translators are required for translation of legal documents.
+Certified translators are required for the translation of legal documents.

 Translation Fee – fee paid to a certified translator for documents, namely in legal transactions.

 Underwriter– the company or service that evaluates a borrower’s credit worthiness prior to loan and mortgage approval.